pinecat/aclaunch/readme.md

 ---

 ## Introduction
-As I'm sure many others are, I too am quite excited for the upcoming Animal Crossing: New Horizons.
+While I know I'm not the only one, it's still difficult for me to contain my excitement for the upcoming Animal Crossing: New Horizons.
 As such, I built a very simple [React](https://reactjs.org) app which counts down the days, hours, minutes, and seconds until the release of ACNH on March 20, 2020.

 You can find the website here: [www.aclaunch.net](https://www.aclaunch.net).